The Future of Automotive Testing Conference

 USA

 Optimizing vehicle dynamics is crucial for shaping the performance and handling of electric vehicles (EVs).
-Unlike internal combustion engine (ICE) vehicles, EVs demand a different approach due to their unique mass distribution, inertia characteristics, and electric power sources.
-This talk examines how these factors require a revised strategy for designing, optimizing and testing key components such as tires, dampers, bushings, and steering systems.
-By addressing these specific challenges, it highlights effective strategies for enhancing the performance, safety, and comfort of EVs while accommodating their distinct dynamic profiles.
+Unlike internal combustion engine (ICE) vehicles, EVs demand a different approach due to their unique mass distribution, inertia characteristics and electric power sources.
+This talk examines how these factors require a revised strategy for designing, optimizing and testing key components such as tires, dampers, bushings and steering systems.
+Addressing these specific challenges highlights effective strategies for enhancing the performance, safety, and comfort of EVs while accommodating their distinct dynamic profiles.

 Method for validating electric vehicles using high-voltage battery simulation